 - Arguments filed: Court case document

-Report: Monsanto vs. U.S. Farmers, Center for Food Safety, 2005 Monsanto has filed 90 lawsuits against American farmers in 25 states that involve 147 farmers and 39 small businesses or farm companies.
+2005: Report: Monsanto vs. U.S. Farmers, Center for Food Safety.
+Monsanto has filed 90 lawsuits against American farmers in 25 states that involve 147 farmers and 39 small businesses or farm companies.
 Monsanto has set aside an annual budget of $10 million dollars and a staff of 75 devoted solely to investigating and prosecuting farmers.

 Chavannes Jean-Baptist of the Peasant Movement of Papay (MPP) in Haiti called Monsanto’s donation “a new earthquake.”
 MPP called on all of Haiti’s farmers to burn Monsanto’s seeds.
 “If people start sending us hybrid seeds that’s the end of Haitian agriculture,” said Chavannes.

-So far, Monsanto has said that the donated corn seeds are not genetically modified but are hybrids, which means that they may not be suitable for replanting in the subsequent seasons.
-By cultivating Monsanto’s corn, Haitian peasant farmers will be forced to make annual purchases of seeds.
+Monsanto said that the donated corn seeds are not genetically engineered but are hybrids, which means that they may not perform well if replanted in the subsequent seasons.
+By cultivating Monsanto’s corn, Haitian peasant farmers may therefore be forced to make seed annual purchases.